duncan411/handbook/docs/overview.md

 With that, let’s learn about the Raid Guild!

 _Note: Is there something you don’t see in the Handbook that you have questions about?
-Open an issue here to let us know what we should add!_
+Open an issue <a href="https://github.com/manolingam/handbook/issues/new">here</a> to let us know what we should add!_

+Or Click "Edit this page" below to propose an edit.